jasontrk/project-0/README.md

 There are quite a few aspects of the game I'd like to improve.

 To my code:
-* Define more consts to simplify my code and reduce any clutter.
+* Simplify my code and reduce any clutter.
 * Add namespacing.

 To my game:
-* Make it responsive.
-Currently it looks like a game made made in the early 2000s.
+* Make it responsive and completely restyle it.
 * Add audio to the welcome, game over and winner game screens.
 * Add a delay before the next round starts.
 Currently, when the user clicks on the correct last letter, the round changes before the user can really see the entire completed word.
-* I would definitely like to add more CSS to the game as it looks relatively basic.
 * Separate the game into two difficulty levels.
 * Change the amount of seconds per title. i.e give 10 seconds to the small titles and gradually increase to 30 seconds for the tougher titles.